Scenario Planning explained including an example

 Scenario planning focuses on an outlook for the future.
 It is a method with which organizations can form an idea of possible future scenarios and how these may affect their strategic objectives.

 However, making predictions about the future is very difficult and this is why organizations create a variety of possible future scenarios.
-This is exactly what scenario planning focuses on.
+This is exactly what this management approach focuses on.

 It enables organizations to develop their strategies, products and services and adapt these where necessary in an ever changing world.
-Scenario planning is about making different scenarios for different future landscapes.
+It is about making different scenarios for different future landscapes.